lolloberga/Recommendation_System_KRED/README.md

 --------------------------------------------------------------

 ## Getting started
-Before running the code, you should check `config.yaml` and setup all the parameters correctly; once done, you can perfom the training and testing phases in `main.py`.
+Before running the code, you should check `config.yaml` and setup all the parameters correctly.

-Alternatively, you can follow the instructions in `kred_example.ipynb` for a guided experience.
+You can perfom the training and testing phases using `kred_example.ipynb`.
+If you want to use Colab, download `kred_example.ipynb`, then upload it on Colab, change runtime to use GPU and follow the instructions in the notebook.

 --------------------------------------------------------------